-The tenancy can be ended if the landlord intends to sell the property within three months of the termination date.
+The tenancy can be ended if the landlord intends to sell the property within nine months of the termination date.
 If this happens, a statutory declaration must also be given with the notice of termination confirming the landlord’s intention to sell.

 There is a new restriction, in force since January 2017 (sometimes referred to as the Tyrellstown Amendment) which applies to landlords terminating tenancies who want to sell 10 or more units within a single development within 6 months.
 Usually, tenants will be allowed to remain in their rented dwelling during and after the sale of the property unless:

 - by selling at market value the dwelling is more than 20% below the market value that could be obtained for the dwelling if there was no one living in the units; and